devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 ### Add Clusters Using Server URL & Bearer Token

-Provide the information in the following fields to add your kubernetes cluster:
+To add a Kubernetes cluster on Devtron using `server url` and the `bearer token`, provide the information in the following fields:

 | Field | Description |
 | :--- | :--- |